fescherer/blog/blog/pt/coding/how-to-create-a-project-with-next-13-app-directory-with-tailwind.md

 ---
-slug: 'how-to-create-a-project-with-next-13-app-directory-with-tailwind'
-title: 'How to create a project with NextJS 13 using app directory and Tailwind'
+title: How to create a project with NextJS 13 using app directory and Tailwind
-description: 'This is a recipe to create a good and maintainable Next app'
+description: This is a recipe to create a good and maintainable Next app
+published_date: dsadas
-image: '/static/images/posts/how-to-create-a-project-with-next-13-app-directory-with-tailwind.png'
+image: /static/images/posts/how-to-create-a-project-with-next-13-app-directory-with-tailwind.png
-video_url: ''
+video_url:
-project_url: ''
+project_url:
-figma_url: ''
+figma_url:
-tags: ['next-js', 'react-js', 'tailwind', 'frontend']
+tags:
-tagged:
-  [
-    'react-js',
-    'next-js',
-    'DOM',
-    'typescript',
-    'eslint',
-    'prettier',
-    'lint-staged',
-    'husky',
-    'tailwind'
-  ]
-related:
-  [
+  - next-js
+  - react-js
+  - tailwind
+  - frontend
+related_tags:
+  - react-js,
+  - next-js,
+  - DOM,
+  - typescript,
+  - eslint,
+  - prettier,
+  - lint-staged,
+  - husky,
+  - tailwind
+related_articles:
-    'how to create npm packaged- eslint package',
+  - how to create npm packaged- eslint package
-    'How to create more than two themes in Tailwind, tailwind themes strategy' ]
+  - How to create more than two themes in Tailwind, tailwind themes strategy
 ---

 [NextJS](https://nextjs.org) is a powerful framework used in a lot of sites.
 It can be really useful specially if you need a [SSR version](https://nextjs.org/docs/app/building-your-application/rendering) of your's [SPA react pages](https://stackoverflow.com/questions/62529631/why-is-react-js-called-as-single-page-application).